riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

                         Globally unique route name.
 By default, it is same with the app name.
 Once the application name conflicts, route-name needs to be set explicitly.

 ## everai app run
-Local run a everai application for test
+Locally run a everai application for test

 **Example**:
 ```bash